Joragasy/Joragasy/README.md

 - 🌱 I’m currently working : <br>
-      - At a french company as a Data Scientist / Data Engineer . <br>
+      - At a french company as a Data/ML Engineer . <br>
       - For my own purpose as indenpendent researcher.
 <!-- - 🌱 I’m currently building :
     - [**Alaivo**](https://github.com/joragasy/Alaivo_ce) : An AI-based Chrome extension, designed to enhance your presentations. 🚀✨ -->